 I love Pitaya!
 It is such a cool-looking cactus fruit.
 Commonly called, Dragon Fruit or Pitahaya, the Pitaya is grown all over the world in tropical and subtropical regions.
 It also can be grown in the desert in places like Arizona with some care.
-In this post, I will show you how to grow pitaya from cuttings.
+In this post, I will show you how to grow dragon fruit plants or pitaya from cuttings.

 If you love to garden and want to try growing a cool cactus, learn how to grow pitaya!
 The dragon fruit cactus plant will be a great addition to your garden.
 Let’s get started!